RuikangLin/RPI-Campus-Map/README.md

-# RPI Campus Map
+# RPI Campus Map (On Pause)
-### This is a continuation of a project in the RPI's principles of software where I:
+### This is project where I:
-- Translated the original Java application into Python
+- Designed my own version of generics in Python
 - Created a Python generic graph ADT
 - Used model-view-controller software design pattern